Uterine Fibroid Q & A

 What are Uterine Fibroids?

 Uterine Fibroids are benign (non-cancerous) growths of tissue in the uterus that typically occur during a woman’s childbearing years.
-They can be very tiny to very large, individual or multiple, and can often exist with no symptoms.
-However, when symptoms do occur, they can be unpleasant and uncomfortable, and might affect fertility.
+They can be very tiny to very large, individual, or multiple, and can often exist with no symptoms.
+However, when symptoms do occur, they can be highly uncomfortable and can even affect fertility.

 What causes Uterine Fibroids?

-While the exact cause is not known, it is generally believed that uterine fibroids could be caused by genetic changes, hormones, and other growth factors and that there are certain risk factors that increase the chances of a woman’s developing uterine fibroids.
+While the exact cause is unknown, it is widely thought that uterine fibroids could be caused by genetic changes, hormones, and other growth factors.

 What are the risk factors for Uterine Fibroids?

-- Race – African American women are 3 times more likely to develop uterine fibroids, and usually develop them at a younger age
+- Race – African American women are three times more likely to develop uterine fibroids and usually develop them at a younger age.

 - Diet rich in red meat and low in fresh fruits and vegetables